leenyburger/sfu_landing_page_jekyll/_posts/2021-11-02-s3-rails-file-uploads-the-complete-how-to-guide.md

 ### Step 1:

-Set up a new Rails application in the folder of your choice.
+Set up a new Rails application in the folder of your choice:
 `rails new direct_upload_example` `cd direct_upload_example` `bundle install`

 ### Step 2:

 At a minimum, we’ll need to add one model.
 We’ll create a user form with an avatar.
-Use the scaffold generator to create the necessary files.
+Use the scaffold generator to create the necessary files:
 `rails g scaffold user name:string email:string`
 `bin/rails db:migrate`

 We’ll also need a root route so we don’t have to manually navigate to the Users page.
 In your editor of choice, open `routes.rb` and add `root to: “users#index"`

-Now, open the application to make sure it’s up and running:
+Open the application to make sure it’s up and running:
 `rails s` and navigate to `http://localhost:3000/` - you should see the Users Index page.

 ### Step 3:

 Add Active Storage.
-Active storage uses three tables in your application’s database named `active_storage_blobs`, `active_storage_variant_records` and `active_storage_attachments`.
+Active Storage uses three tables in your application’s database named `active_storage_blobs`, `active_storage_variant_records` and `active_storage_attachments`.

-Add active storage and run the migrations:
+Add Active Storage and run the migrations:
 `bin/rails active_storage:install`
 `bin/rails db:migrate`